smartyhouses/shy-sh/README.md

 Options

 - -i Interactive mode [default false if a prompt is passed else true]
-- -a Ask confirmation before executing scripts [default false]
+- -x Do not ask confirmation before executing scripts
+- -s Take a screenshot to be analyzed with the prompt (requires vision model)
 - --configure Configure LLM
 - --help Show this message and exit.